Bilevel methods for image reconstruction: Connection: Plug-and-play Priors

 Whereas in the original ADMM approach, the parameter $\lambda$ has no effect on the final image for convex cost functions, in the PNP framework that parameter does affect image quality.
 Thus, one could also use training data to tune the $\lambda$ in a bilevel manner.
 Although PNP allows one to substitute a pre-trained denoiser, one could additionally tune the parameters in the denoiser.
 Ref.~\citep{he:2019:optimizingparameterizedplugandplay} provides one such example of starting from a PNP framework then learning denoising parameters and $\lambda$ that vary by iteration.

 A large motivation for the PNP framework is the abundance of advanced denoising methods, including ones that are not associated with an optimization problem such as BM3D \citep{dabov:2007:imagedenoisingsparse}.
 However, using existing denoisers sacrifices the ability to learn parameters to work well with the specific forward model, as is done in task-based methods.
-As a simple example of how learned parameters may differ when \mA changes, \citet{chambolle:2021:learningconsistentdiscretizations} found that different (synthesis) filters worked better for image denoising versus image inpainting.
+As simple examples of how learned parameters may differ when \mA changes, \cite{chambolle:2021:learningconsistentdiscretizations} found that different filters worked better for image denoising versus image inpainting and \citep{effland:2020:variationalnetworksoptimal} found that unrolled deblurring methods required more upper-level iterations than unrolled denoising methods.
 A more complicated example is using bilevel methods to learn some aspect of \mA alongside some aspect of the regularizer, \eg, \citep{sherry:2020:learningsamplingpattern} learned a sparse sampling matrix and tuning parameter for MRI that are adaptive to the regularization for the image reconstruction problem.